Abhijeet41/BorutoApp/README.md

 # BorutoApp
-Boruto app with clean architecture with use case, Unit testing used Color PaletteApi to pick color from bitmap and apply fot background and status color
+Boruto app with clean architecture with use case, Unit testing used Color PaletteApi to pick color from bitmap and apply on background and status color

 <img src= "https://user-images.githubusercontent.com/45313305/171111706-d7b42adc-7bab-44e9-9acc-c16995f798df.jpg" width="450" height="750">